-Are the 2015 challenges being experienced by ChildLine new or do they reflect a trend?
+Were the 2015 challenges ChildLine experienced new or do they reflect a trend?

-In recent days the demands on ChildLine have been reported by the media.
-Increased call volumes, the frequency with which those reporting suspected CAN encounter long wait times, and overall confusion in the wake of the enactment of 20+ child protection laws in 2013-2014 has caused quite a stir.
+The uptick in demand on ChildLine have been routinely reported on in the media.
+Such media reports have cited increased call volumes, the frequency with which those reporting suspected CAN encounter long wait times, and overall confusion in the wake of the enactment of 20+child protection laws between 2013 and 2015 caused quite a stir.

-"It is outrageous and unacceptable that Pennsylvania has a child abuse hot line that routinely "misses" calls from people trying to report neglected, beaten or sexually abused children."
+"It is outrageous and unacceptable that Pennsylvania has a child abuse hot line that routinely "misses" calls from people trying to report neglected, beaten or sexually abused children."13